grafolean/grafolean/README.md

     ```
      and change:

-    - mandatory: `EXTERNAL_HOSTNAME` (set to the IP/hostname of the server as seen from the outside),
+    - mandatory: `EXTERNAL_HOSTNAME` (set to the IP/hostname of the server as seen from the outside - for example `grafolean.example.com` or `192.168.11.22`),
     - optional but recommended: DB admin credentials and the path where the DB data will be saved locally (`/grafolean-db/` by default).
     - optional: HTTP port